worsteggs/InfoScan_readthedocs/content/installation.rst

 .. image:: /images/introduction.png

+* *Mac OS*

+For Mac users, just simply run the .dmg application.

 Configuration
 ---------------------------
-Before uploading data, you should first configure the operating environment of the software, this step can be achieved through the *Configuration* button at the bottom of the main window.
+Before uploading data, you should first configure the operating environment of the software, this step can be achieved through clicking the *Configuration* button at the bottom of the main window.

 .. image:: /images/Configuration.png